getcarina/getcarina.com/_tutorials/set-up-docker-machine.md

 Before you begin this tutorial, be sure that you have fulfilled these prerequisites:

 * You have installed Docker Machine through the Docker Toolbox.
-For Docker Toolbox installation instructions for Windows and Mac OS X, go to the installation section of [Docker-101](docker-101-introduction-docker) and click the link for your operating system.
+For Docker Toolbox installation instructions for Windows and Mac OS X, go to the installation section of [Docker 101](docker-101-introduction-docker) and click the link for your operating system.

 Docker Machine is not required to run virtual environments on Linux.
-However, if you are a Linux user, you can find instructions for installing Docker Machine [here](https://docs.docker.com/machine/install-machine/).
+However, if you are a Linux user, you can find instructions for installing Docker Machine [the Docker website](https://docs.docker.com/machine/install-machine/).

 * You have installed [VirtualBox 4.3.28](https://www.virtualbox.org/wiki/Downloads) or later.